-Data on the population before the year 2001 followed the results of the Census as at 3 March 1991.
+Data on the population before the year 2001 followed the results of the Population and Housing Census as at 3 March 1991.
 From 2001 they followed the results of the Population and Housing Census as at 1 March 2001 and since 2011 they have followed the final results of the Population and Housing Census as at 26 March 2011.
 Demographic balances in a given decade follow the Census every year (births, deaths, immigrants, emigrants).
 In accordance with international conventions, the data also include numbers of foreigners staying long-term in the country.

 In the labour market domain, comparability of data on the number of employees and average wages taken from business statistics is adversely affected by changes in the size threshold between larger enterprises (surveyed) and smaller ones (not surveyed).
 These changes are mostly reflected in the development of the number of employees and, to a lesser extent, of the average monthly wage.
-The set of reporting units developed as follows:
+The development in the set of reporting units was as follows:

-- 2000 to 2001 -enterprises with 20+ employees, incorporated and unincorporated, all entities classified to financial intermediation, all entities classified to the non-business sphere, excluding armed forces; - 2002 to 2016 -all entities, including units of the Ministry of the Interior and the Ministry of Defence not published before.
+- 2000 to 2001 the set includes enterprises with 20+ employees, incorporated and unincorporated, all entities classified to financial and insurance activities, all entities classified to the non-business sphere, excluding armed forces; and - 2002 to 2018 the set includes all entities, including units of the Ministry of the Interior and the Ministry of Defence not published before.

-On 1 January 2013, an indicator was introduced: share of unemployed persons, the methodology of which is explained in the Labour market chapter.
+On 1 January 2013, an indicator of share of unemployed persons was introduced.
+The methodology of which is explained in chapter Labour Market.
 A comparable time series is available from 2005.
-Usage of the registered unemployment rate indicator stopped in 2012.
+The indicator of the registered unemployment rate ceased to be used in 2012.

-Since 2002 entities (agricultural holdings) which exceed the so-called "threshold values" have been classified to agriculture (in accordance with standards of the European Union).
+Since 2002 entities (agricultural holdings) which exceed the so-called "threshold values" have been measured within agriculture, in accordance with standards of the European Union.
 Smaller agricultural holdings have been classified to the household sector as "hobby activities" of the population and the extent of their activities at the regional level is impossible to determine with sufficient reliability.
-Backward recalculation of time series to a comparable basis is also impossible.
+Retroactive recalculation of time series to a comparable basis is also impossible.

 In industry, only data referring to years from 1997 are comparable.
 Since that year, data have been processed on the regional level referring to enterprises with 100+ employees with registered offices on the territory concerned.
-In construction, construction work in the long-term time series is provided by construction site.
+In construction, construction work in the long-term time series are given by location of the construction site.